Abobos/Brochure-Grid/README.md

 The API component, built with `Express.js`, exposes an endpoint `/city-product-grid` that consumes the CMS endpoints `/api/products` and `/api/cities`.
 The API checks if a specific product and city exist before responding to the client with the brochure data.
 Currently, the brochure data is mocked and located in the `apps/api/src/brochure.json` file.

 The CMS component is built with `Strapi` and hosts two tables, namely `products` and `cities`, which are content types.
-It exposes the endpoints `/api/products` and `/api/cities` for the API component to consume with response that follows the JSON API specifications.
+It exposes the endpoints `/api/products` and `/api/cities` for the API component to consume with response that follows the JSON API specification.
 Additionally, the CMS component provides a graphical amdin interface at `/admin`, which is used to manage the content of these two tables.
 Through the CMS interface, the content can be edited, and the changes will be reflected in the frontend (client) application.

 The client component is built with `Next.js` and displays a view of the brochures related to a specific product and city.
 The URL pattern for accessing the brochures is `/{city}/{product}`.
 If the provided city or product is not found, a 404 page error is displayed to the user.